 Want to save this recipe?

+With just a few simple ingredients, you can create a versatile, homemade fondant that tastes as good as it looks.
 It’s the perfect recipe when you want something different than traditional frosting recipes.
 Marshmallow Fondant looks so pretty on Easy Chocolate Cake.

 Why We Love This Fondant Recipe

-Is Marshmallow Fondant the Same as Regular Fondant?
+Is Marshmallow Fondant The Same As Regular Fondant?

 Yes, they are very similar in that there is not much difference in the ingredients.
 Homemade Marshmallow Fondant is made up of 3 ingredients but regular fondant has many more.